 Important Notice: Doing your own court case without a lawyer is hard and not always a good idea.
-Before going ahead, we advise you to read Divorce and Parental Rights in Maine.
+Before going ahead, we advise you to read How To: Get a Divorce in Maine (Without Children).

 To get your case into court, you must prepare, file, and serve certain court forms.
 Here is a list of the forms you will need to get your case started.

 We offer two options for preparing your court forms.
 See the chart below.

 - Fillable forms.
 These are our older .pdf forms.
 You can fill them out online, then print.
 Or you can print, then fill them out by hand.
 These work best with an updated version of Adobe Reader.
 Get more details on using fillable .pdf forms